Follow the curvature of viscoelastic stress: Insights into the steady arrowhead structure

 The present study seeks to identify the mechanisms that govern the interactions between coherent structures observed in the viscoelastic stress, pressure and velocity fields of an arrowhead flow.
 We furthermore hypothesize that the arrowhead shares some similarities with interfacial flows, where the interfaces are thin sheets of viscoelastic stress forming the arrowhead.
 We leverage the proposed transformation to express the jump conditions at the interface.

-\textit{Setup.} The steady arrowhead studied here is the solution of the incompressible Navier-Stokes equations modified for the FENE-P model:
+\textit{Setup.} The steady arrowhead studied here is the solution of the conservation of mass and momentum for incompressible polymeric flows, using the FENE-P model to simulate the dynamics of polymers and their contribution to the momentum:

 where $u_i$ is the velocity vector, $p$ the pressure, $\tau_{ij}$ the polymer stress tensor and $C_{ij}$ the polymer conformation tensor.
-The equations are non-dimensional using the mean streamwise (bulk) velocity $u_b$ and the channel half-height $h$.
-The bulk Reynolds number $Re$ is based on the total kinematic viscosity $\nu$, $Re=U_bh/\nu$.
+The equations are made non-dimensional using the mean streamwise (bulk) velocity $U_b$, the channel half-height $h$ and the density $\rho$.
+The bulk Reynolds number $Re$ is based on the zero-shear viscosity $\mu$ of the solution, $Re=\rho U_bh/\mu$.
 The Weissenberg number $Wi$ is the ratio between the polymer relaxation time and the characteristic bulk flow time scale $h/U_b$.
-The parameter $\beta$ corresponds to the ratio of solvent to total viscosity.
-The extension parameter $L$ represents the maximum achievable polymer extension normalized by the equilibrium root mean square polymer extension (of the linear Oldroyd-B model).
+The parameter $\beta$ corresponds to the ratio of the solvent viscosity to the zero-shear viscosity of the solution.
+The extension parameter $L$ represents the maximum achievable polymer extension normalized by the equilibrium root mean square extension of a Hookean dumbbell.
 The Schmidt number $Sc$ is the ratio between the solution viscosity and the polymer center-of-mass diffusivity.
 Finally, $F$ is a spatially uniform streamwise forcing term used to drive the flow at constant mass flow rate.

 Leveraging the symmetry of the steady two-dimensional arrowhead, only the upper half of the channel is simulated.
 The streamwise length of the computational domain is $2\pi h$.
 The boundary conditions are periodic in the streamwise direction $x$.
 In the wall-normal direction $y$, symmetry and no-slip conditions are applied at $y=0$ and $y=h=1$, respectively.
-At the wall, $C_{ij}$ is the solution of Eq.~\eqref{eq:Cij} without the advection and the diffusion terms.
+At the wall, $C_{ij}$ is the solution of Eq.~\eqref{eq:Cij} without the advection and diffusion terms.
 The chosen parameters are $Re=1000$, $Wi=50$, $\beta=0.9$ and $L=90$, representative of the inertial steady arrowhead regime in a dilute polymer solution.
 Moreover, a reasonably high Schmidt number, $Sc=500$, is used to best approximate the low center-of-mass diffusivity of polymers.